handeekin/SneakersApp/README.md

-Lace.
+Laces.

-Lace. app is an e-commerce app based on sneakers.
+Laces. app is an e-commerce app based on sneakers.
 Made for Android with Kotlin.